carlsmith/coffeeshop/README.md

 - **Tracebacks** You never need to debug compiled JavaScript.
 - **Hackable** Edit scripts in local storage, including a config file that gets executed each time the shell loads.
-- **Gist Integration** Publish, push, pull and clone scripts through GitHub.
-All published scripts can be executed by every user.
+- **Gist Integration** Publish, push and clone scripts through GitHub.
+All published scripts can be cloned by every user.
 - **Show Off** There's a special version of the shell you can share by URL.
 It allows anyone to wrap published gists as little, standalone web scripts.
-You can share example code, like JSFiddle on steroids, or just do Astroids again.
+You can share example code, like JSFiddle, or just do Astroids again.
 - **Shell Foo** Cosh defines a small collection of functions that use CoffeeScript's optional parens syntax to provide an API that's like shell scripting, but about ten times more ninja.